[updated July 2019]

 Who cares about watches and army knives when there is Swiss Chocolate!?
 I was sad to hear that the Lindt factory no longer offers tours.
 But I did splurge on some delicious truffles and one of the best cups of hot chocolate I’ve ever had at Cafe Schober in the old town.

 I also had to pop into Sprüngli, a Zurich institution that offers a variety decadent chocolates, from hand-made truffles to special chocolate bars.
 It’s the same company that owns Lindt and now Ghiradelli.
 Some specialities include the Luxemburgerli, a sort of soft macaroon.
 Most items are rather pricey, but the splurge is worth it.

-Just last month, more than 50 of Zurich’s restaurants received a rating in the eminent French Gault Millau restaurant guide (one of the most influential French restaurant guides, similar to Michelin).
+Recently, more than 50 of Zurich’s restaurants received a rating in the eminent French Gault Millau restaurant guide (one of the most influential French restaurant guides, similar to Michelin).
 Among them: Sein, Pavillion, and Mesa.
 None of which I ate at…this time.